axel-andersson/action-functions-deploy/README.md

 ## Setup

-Setting up the deployment of Firebase Functions becomes easier if the deployment of functions is first configured.
+Setting up the deployment of Firebase Functions becomes simpler if the deployment of hosting is configured first.
 This is because setting up hosting deployment automatically creates a service account in your Firebase project and gives it permissions to deploy Firebase Hosting.
+This service account can then be used to deploy Firebase Functions.
-(Note that additional permissions are required for deploying Firebase Functions)
+(Note that additional permissions are required for deploying Firebase Functions.)

-It also encrypts that service account's JSON key and uploads it to the specified GitHub repository as a [GitHub secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+Importantly, it also encrypts that service account's JSON key and uploads it to the specified GitHub repository as a [GitHub secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+This same key can be used when deploying Firebase Functions.

 ### Setting up hosting